Overview of forecasting methods in AutoML

 Data length requirements

-$T_{\text{user validation}} = H + \text{max}(l_{\text{max}}, s_{\text{window}}) + 1$,
+$T_{\text{user validation}} = H + \text{max}(l_{\text{max}}, s_{\text{window}}) + 1$

-where $H$ is the forecast horizon, $l_{\text{max}}$ is the maximum lag order, and $s_{\text{window}}$ is the window size for rolling aggregation features.
-If you're using cross-validation, the minimum number of observations is,
+In this expression, $H$ is the forecast horizon, $l_{\text{max}}$ is the maximum lag order, and $s_{\text{window}}$ is the window size for rolling aggregation features.
+If you use cross-validation, the minimum number of observations is expressed as follows:

-$T_{\text{CV}} = 2H + (n_{\text{CV}} - 1) n_{\text{step}} + \text{max}(l_{\text{max}}, s_{\text{window}}) + 1$,
+$T_{\text{CV}} = 2H + (n_{\text{CV}} - 1) n_{\text{step}} + \text{max}(l_{\text{max}}, s_{\text{window}}) + 1$

-where $n_{\text{CV}}$ is the number of cross-validation folds and $n_{\text{step}}$ is the CV step size, or offset between CV folds.
+In this version, $n_{\text{CV}}$ is the number of cross-validation folds and $n_{\text{step}}$ is the CV step size, or offset between CV folds.
 The basic logic behind these formulas is that you should always have at least a horizon of training observations for each time series, including some padding for lags and cross-validation splits.
-See forecasting model selection for more details on cross-validation for forecasting.
+For more information about cross-validation for forecasting, see Model selection in AutoML.

 Missing data handling

-• A value is missing for some cell in the tabular data
+• A value is missing for some cell in the tabular data.

-• A row is missing which corresponds with an expected observation given the time series frequency
+• A row is missing, which corresponds with an expected observation given the time series frequency.

 timestamp quantity